Trips to London for Travel & Tourism Students

 The Tower of London

-Help to develop pupils’ understanding on the nature of authority and attitudes to crime and punishment in the early modern period.
+Help to develop pupils’ understanding on the nature of authority and attitudes to crime and punishment in the early modern period on their school trip to Tower of London.
 An ideal opportunity for a more in-depth study of Guy Fawkes and his attempt to destroy the Houses of Parliament in 1605.

 Imperial War Museum